AverageTrailerTrash/hols-obsidian-tips/README.md

 # Hol's Obsidian Tips

-This is a vault with some of my personal Obsidian tips.
+This is a vault with some of my personal [Obsidian MD](http://www.obsidian.md/) tips.
 It's not official in any way.

 # Things to Know